lizkrznarich/zd-app/README.md

 ![APOD widget modal](https://github.com/lizkrznarich/zd-app/blob/master/img/modal.png)

 ### Notes:
 - Some APODs are Youtube videos!
+To see an example, choose Sept 3, 2019 in the datepicker
 - APOD doesn't tell us what timezone they're using, or what time a new photo is uploaded each day, so the photo for the user's current day may not be available yet.
 In that case, the most recent photo is displayed.